OmDorugade/TryHackMe-Walkthroughs/THM-CTF/Coldbox : Easy/writeup.md

 </div>

 ## 1. user.txt
-Visit the machine ip and we get to kniow it is a wordpress site :
+Visit the machine ip and we get to know that it is a wordpress site :
 <p align="center">
   <img width="763" height="592" alt="image" src="https://github.com/user-attachments/assets/05215ad8-5f0a-4945-bd76-6be82ad90222" />
 </p>